ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros2_tool_applications.md

 **NOTE** :
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic Morenia`.
-- This instruction is supposed to be running on PC ROS packages installed in.
-Please run the instructions below on your PC ROS packages installed in.
+- Make sure that ROS2 Packages must be installed on your PC before following an instruction. - [Install ROS2 Packages](/docs/en/platform/openmanipulator_pro/ros2_setup/#install-ros2-packages).
-- Make sure to run the [OpenMANIPULATOR-PRO controller](/docs/en/platform/ros2_openmanipulator_pro/ros_controller_package/#launch-controller) instructions before running the instruction below
+- Make sure to run the [OpenMANIPULATOR-PRO controller](/docs/en/platform/openmanipulator_pro/ros_controller_package/#launch-controller) instructions before running the instruction below
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>